foreverphoenix/the-phoenix-flavour/Stuff/Balancing.md

 Another way to obtain Daedric equipment would be to buy it off the Dremora Merchant which you can summon after acquiring one of the Black Books on Solstheim.
 I was considering to restrict his inventory to Daedric equipment which would then allow non-smithing characters to buy Daedric stuff.

+### Hooded Robes

+Since WACCF splits up robes and hoods, I remove the hooded robe variants from the leveled lists in Hybrid Loot.

 ## Leveled Items

 Should either be unleveled or leveled with the option to *upgrade* them.
 See Blessings of the Daedra.